 For example, I could enable the fastest speeds only a fraction of the time, with the "normal" experience achieving slower speeds (as a side note, this was the early experience of many 4G/LTE users).

 Because of the variables and assumptions in design, it becomes critically important to provide “guard rails” — not just around what is possible, but around how to maximize the probability that organizations can maximize the benefits of these new technologies.

 In past generations of both Wi-Fi and cellular data technologies, it has been largely a matter of having the right device and service in place.
 With the current and upcoming generations, it is far more of a “your mileage may vary” scenario, with the success you can achieve tied to how well you followed various nuances of design and implementation!

 For example, an organization may make the mistake of simply swapping out their 802.11n (Wi-Fi 4) access points with newer 802.11ac (Wi-Fi 5) or 802.11ax (Wi-Fi 6) access points in the identical locations.
 While they may get some benefits, they are unlikely to get the full benefits without revisiting the fundamental Wi-Fi design.

 How will Wi-Fi 6 and 5G change mobility?

-Because of the press coverage and race to be first in 5G, there is quite a bit of hype in the market.
-Let’s go through a few of these.
+Because of extensive press coverage and the race to be first in 5G, there's some confusion in the market about where and when 5G will be available.
+Let’s go through some common 5G questions.

-Reality: 5G is designed as an extension of 4G, and the two are designed to work together for the foreseeable future.
-Think of 5G as the HOV lane for those devices and applications who qualify and really need the extra speed, while many devices and applications will continue to do just fine in the regular lanes (e.g. 4G/LTE) for years.
+Answer: No. 5G is designed as an extension of 4G, and the two are designed to work together for the foreseeable future.
+Think of 5G as the HOV lane for those devices and applications who qualify and really need the extra speed, while many devices and applications will continue to do just fine in the regular lanes (i.e. 4G/LTE) for years to come.